Wondering what are the worst jobs for introverts? Check out this list and the best career alternatives to these jobs.

 2. Teacher

 Teachers work in a busy environment.
 This is a high-stress job that requires them to deliver lesson plans and monitor student progress regularly.
-They spend a great deal of time working at school, setting up school meetings with parents, preparing lectures, teaching in the classroom, and then checking their students’ work even when they get home.
+They spend a great deal of time working at school, setting up school meetings with pare after they get home.

 Teaching is a noble profession, but not everyone can work in such a position.
 The job requires strong interpersonal skills.
 So if you are shy or aloof, it’s easy to see why teaching is one of the worst jobs for introverts.